Rent vs Buy: A Competitive Player’s Guide to Modern & Standard Deck Decisions

 Renting:

-• You eliminate resale risk
+• You eliminate the risk of a card getting banned

 Some competitive players treat decks as tools, not assets.